 ORBIT is a new online psychological intervention designed to improve quality of life for people with bipolar disorder who have had 10 or more mood episodes (described as ‘late stage’).
 ORBIT will fill an important gap in the bipolar disorders psychosocial treatment literature because this sub-group of people may not respond as well to traditional psychological inventions as people who have had fewer mood episodes.

 Pilot data suggests ORBIT is effective, and we have now received funding from the Australian National Health and Medical Research Council for a 4-year (2016-2020) project to refine the intervention and conduct a randomised controlled trial comparing ORBIT with another online intervention, which we also expect to be effective.
-Throughout 2016, we will be refining ORBIT and the project website in collaboration with the CREST.BD community.
-Recruitment into the study will officially begin on March 30th 2017 – World Bipolar Day.
+Throughout 2016 and the first half of 2017, we refined ORBIT and the project website in collaboration with the CREST.BD community.

 CREST.BD has been a field leader in drawing attention to quality of life in bipolar disorder.
 We are excited to now be offering the first ever intervention that directly targets this important element of people’s lived experience.